-A boolean with a default value of T. When T, this function returns a second value of a field-names list of field names.
-When NIL, this function only returns one value - the list of rows.

-refresh This value is only considered when CLOS objects are being selected.
+field-names A boolean with a default value of T. When T, this function returns a second value of a list of field names.
+When NIL, this function only returns one value refresh This value is only considered when CLOS objects are being selected.
 A boolean with a default value of NIL.
 When the value of the caching keyword is T, a second equivalent select call will return the same view class instance objects.
 When refresh is T, then slots of the existing instances are updated as necessary.
 In such cases, you may wish to override the hook instance-refresh.